Users Overview

 Configurable fields:

-• Username: the login of the user or JDBC connection
+• Username: the login of the user.

-• Password: The password of the user–please avoid using “:” as it may impact authentication
+• Password: The password of the user–please avoid using “:” as it may impact authentication.

 • Portal User: If enabled, users will have access to the Portal.

 • Two Factor Authentication: If enabled, it will present bar-code that can be scanned into the Google Authenticator software, and an account code, which can be used in place of the bar-code.
 This ID is in addition to the normal password authentication the user will be required to provide.
+Not available with Authentication mode: Kerberos.

 Basic User (with Portal Mode enabled)